Nigel Dunnett: Tower of London Superbloom

-At the Tower of London Superbloom (2022), Dunnett designed the planting for the historic moat as part of Queen Elizabeth II’s Platinum Jubilee celebrations.
-Working with Grant Associates for Historic Royal Palaces, the scheme involved sowing about 20 million seeds across 14,000 m² to produce seasonal displays that changed in colour and form through the summer.
-Described as a transformation to “a spectacular river of flowers” filling the moat and it was intended as the first stage in a long-term plan to create a permanent naturalistic landscape in the heart of the City of London.
+At the Tower of London Superbloom community project in 2022, Dunnett designed the planting for the moat as part of Elizabeth II's Platinum Jubilee celebrations.
+Working with Grant Associates for Historic Royal Palaces, the scheme involved sowing about 20 million seeds across 14,000 m2 to produce seasonal displays that changed in colour and form through the summer.
+Described as a transformation to "a spectacular river of flowers" filling the moat, it was intended as the first stage in a long-term plan to create a permanent naturalistic landscape in the heart of the City of London.

 Grosvenor Square

-At Grosvenor Square in Mayfair, London (due for completion in 2026), Dunnett is leading the planting design for a major transformation of one of the city’s historic garden squares.
-Working with Tonkin Liu, BDP, Davies White and ecologist Gary Grant for Grosvenor, the scheme will expand planting areas from about 140 m² to 8,000 m², with over 70,000 plants, 44 new trees and 80,000 bulbs.
-Grosvenor has described the project as creating “an extraordinary urban garden” designed for climate resilience, stormwater capture, and biodiversity gain.
+At Grosvenor Square in Mayfair, London, Dunnett collaborated on the planting design for a major transformation of the square, which as of May 2026 was due for completion in summer 2026.
+Working with Tonkin Liu, BDP, Davies White and the Grosvenor Group, the scheme will expand planting areas from about 140 m2 8,000 m2, with over 70,000 plants, 44 new trees and 80,000 bulbs.
+Grosvenor has described the project as creating "an extraordinary urban garden" designed for climate resilience, stormwater capture, and biodiversity gain.